Slow Queries

 Check Currently Executing Queries

-Back in the Status section of the Gateway Webpage on the Database Connection page mentioned above, we can see a list of currently running queries, as well as how many of the active connections are being used.
+In the Status section of the Gateway on the Database Connection page mentioned above, we can see a list of currently running queries, as well as how many of the active connections are being used.
 If the max number of connections is being used, it may be that there are so many queries running that each query needs to wait for an active connection to open up.
 If this is the case, you may want to increase the amount of active connections to the database or take steps to reduce the query load on the database.

 Slow Query in the Database Management Software